Understanding MQRIC and Malta’s Education Authority

 Recognition statements for qualifications may be required for various purposes, including further studies, job applications or promotions, qualification allowances, tax rebates, scholarship schemes, and single permit, visa, or citizenship applications through Jobsplus, among others.

 To streamline the recognition process, MQRIC has introduced a new online system, developed through the ESF Project 1.227 ‘Making Quality Visible’.
 This system allows users to download recognition statements directly from the website.
-As a result, MQRIC no longer accepts applications in person or via email.

 To verify whether your qualification is recognised, please follow the steps below:

 Step 1: Your qualification may have already been recognised or compared with a specific MQF level.
 The MFHEA maintains an online register of accredited further and higher educational institutions and recognised courses.
-If your qualification appears in the List of Already Accredited Courses, it is recognised, and no application for qualification assessment is necessary.
+If your qualification appears in the List of Already Accredited Courses, it is accepted, and no application for qualification assessment is necessary.

 Step 2: If your qualification comes from a self-accrediting institution, all qualifications issued by these institutions must display the MQF level on the certificate.
 Similarly, any other accredited institution in Malta offering home-grown courses must include the relevant MQF level on the certificate and inform students of this level before they begin the course.